ziyaad30/cryptonote-alloy-pool/README.md

 Donations
 ---------

-Thanks for supporting my works on this project!
-If you want to make a donation to [Daniel Vandal](https://github.com/dvandal/), the developper of this project, you can send any amount of your choice to one of theses addresses:
+You can send any amount of your choice to this address:

 * Alloy (XAO): `A4XhHr1vRn44nzgtq6vfUjMtvUkHVk4fp4LW9oAUpCTPSPVgpjpDT9EdZUsKUaRzXj4qL4J1fEwCc4K3VLfhJvBuEXXxch7`